Shipwrecked (1990 film): Plot

-After searching the island, Haakon discovers treasure as well as wanted posters for an English pirate named Merrick (Gabriel Byrne), who looks identical to Howell.
-(In the first scene of the film, the real Howell was murdered by Merrick, who then stole the identity as a doppelganger).
+After searching the island, Haakon discovers treasure as well as wanted posters for an English pirate named Merrick (Gabriel Byrne), who looks identical to Howell (in the first scene of the film, the real Howell was murdered by Merrick, who then stole Howell's identity).
 Haakon discovers that the suspicious shipmates (i.e. the new batch of abusive shipmates who were brought on after Merrick's captaincy) are really pirates, who stored the treasure during a hot pursuit from naval forces, and will soon return to the island to extract their loot.

 Following a self-training with a sword and gun, Haakon manages to use a horn when a gorilla attacks.
 This makes the gorilla docile, who then starts to befriend Haakon, behaving like a pet.
 Haakon devises a set of booby traps anticipating that the pirates will soon return for their treasure.
 Although Haakon adjusts to the island, he misses Jens, and more so his family back in Norway.
 One day, Haakon sees smoke from a distant island and tries various attempts to get there on a raft of his own.

 Upon successfully arriving there, he finds a village of natives doing a night dance.
-Haakon encounters Mary in the middle of an altercation with several of the natives.
+Haakon encounters Mary wearing a native dress and native shoes in the middle of an altercation with several of the natives.
 Misinterpreting the situation, Haakon reveals himself and frightens the natives with a gunshot until he backs into Jens, who explains that the natives are peaceful and saved his and Mary's lives.
 The reunited trio happily depart for Haakon's island the next day.

 Shortly thereafter, the three friends witness the arrival of the pirates along with Berg and Steine (Knut Walle and Harald Brenna), two of Jens' friends who survived the sinking ship and are being held prisoner.
 After Haakon's traps fail to work, he quickly devises a plan to save their friends.
 At night, Mary sneaks aboard the ship and frees the remaining crew who manage to overpower their pirate guards and retake the ship.
 Meanwhile, on land, Haakon and Jens manage to distract the pirates long enough to free Berg and Steine and narrowly make it back to the ship, stranding the pirates on the island.
 Haakon, Jens, Mary and the liberated crew return to their native Norway.
 Each man keeps a small share of the treasure, with Haakon deciding to use his share to get his impoverished family out of debt.

 Back home in Norway, Haakon reunites with his family and introduces them to Mary.
 His parents agree to take her in until she can reestablish contact with her own relatives.